cal-itp/benefits/docs/explanation/enrollment-pathways/medicare-cardholders.md

 **Goal:** To verify a transit rider’s Medicare status so they receive reduced fares when paying by contactless debit or credit card.

-**Precondition:** The California transit operator offers fixed route service, has installed and tested validator hardware necessary to collect fares using open-loop payments on bus or rail lines, and the operator has a policy in place to offer a transit benefit to riders enrolled in Medicare.
+**Precondition:** The transit operator offers fixed route service, has installed and tested validator hardware necessary to collect fares using open-loop payments on bus or rail lines, and has a policy in place to offer a transit benefit to riders enrolled in Medicare.

 ## Demonstration